EduGonO/notes/notes/century of the self.md

 Anna Freud did not intend for her work to be taken this way, but accepted it.
 Meanwhile, the kids she treated started developing crises, alcoholism and anxiety attacks.
 - Marylin Monroe –who suffered despair and addiction to alcohol and drugs– started treatments based on Anna Freud’s ideas of environment.
 Despite all efforts, Monroe commits suicide.
 This lead to a **wave of skeptisism about psychoanalysis.**
-- Then, of the kids she treated went back to London for a session and committed suicied it [[Anna Freud]]'s own house.
+- Then, of the kids she treated went back to London for a session and committed suicied it Anna Freud's own house.
 This strong statement terminated the political power and influence of Freudian psychoanalysts.
 They now found themselves accused of having helped to create a repressive form of social control.

 **1953**: USSR's first nuclear bomb.
-The US worried about reassuring population and hired [[Bernays]] to orchestrate an attack on Communism, shape US citizens’ fears and help politicians win the Cold War.
+The US worried about reassuring population and hired Bernays to orchestrate an attack on Communism, shape US citizens’ fears and help politicians win the Cold War.

 ### III. there is a policeman inside all our heads, he must be destroyed